TABLE OF CONTENTS

 The Zero 10x is more widespread and mainly available from its creator FalconPev in Asia and a couple of other vendors throughout Europe.

 Riding on the Turbowheel Lightning is so much fun.
 Not only is it very responsive and comfortable to ride, but it is also highly addictive to have such a fast and robust electric scooter.

 This model isn’t for those looking for that last mile, lightweight solution.
 No, here you want to leave the car on the driveway altogether and just go everywhere you can on the Turbowheel Lightning.

 It is easy to maneuver and the handlebars are comfortable to hold on to even during longer rides.
 It is a bit dumb though that they don’t fold in like on many of the new models from Dualtron.
 This makes storing the scooter or having to carry it around harder, harder than it already is carrying something that weighs 77 lbs.

 There is an alternative rapid charger that can recharge the scooter within 3 hours to 80% which is best for the longevity of the battery.

 But comfort and speed isn’t everything.
-Safety is always a top concern and with a powerful scooter like this, you need to be able to trust that it will stop when you want it too.
-With two hydraulic disc-brakes in combination with the regenerative motor brake, you can get this scooter to a full-stop in no time.
+Safety is always a top concern and with a powerful scooter like this, you need to be able to trust that it will stop when you want it to.
+With two hydraulic disc brakes in combination with the regenerative motor brake, you can get this scooter to a full stop in no time.

-The scooter is equipped with two deck-lights and rear light.
+The scooter is equipped with two deck lights and rear lights.
 The deck-lights aren’t much good during dark nights and I would suggest you look for a bright LED headlight to attach to your scooter if you ride at night.
 The rear light will pulse when you hit the brakes alerting anyone behind you that they should anticipate you slowing down.

 I’ve been informed that even better comfort might be an option later this summer when the optional seat will be available.
 Expected to hit the shelves as soon as late June -19.